 What determines the cost of hearing aids?

-All hearing aids come with an adjustment or trial period, typically 30 days from date of purchase.
+All hearing aids come with an adjustment or trial period, typically 45 days from date of purchase.
 During this time, you’re welcome to visit us for any necessary fitting issues.
-If, for any reason, you’re not satisfied, you can return your hearing aids during the trial period for a refund minus a small fitting/restocking fee.
+If, for any reason, you’re not satisfied, you can return your hearing aids during the trial period for a full refund.

 Does insurance cover hearing aids?

 If you need help paying for a hearing aid, some nonprofit organizations provide financial assistance, while others may help provide used or refurbished hearing aids.